Academic Curriculum for Music

-All grade 8 boys are taught to play an instrument with either full time or peripatetic music staff within a group context.
-This is not charged to the parents but, is part of the academic programme.
+All Grade 8 boys are taught to play an instrument with either full time or peripatetic music staff within a group context.
+This is not charged to the parents but is part of the academic programme.
 These lessons take place during one 45-minute lesson per week.
 Art and Music are semesterised for Grade 8, so music will only be taken for half of the year.

-Instruments offered are Violin, Trombone, Saxophone, Voice and African Marimbas.
+Instruments offered are Violin, Guitar, Saxophone, Voice and African Marimbas.

-The theoretical content is flexible and variable yet also fun, practical and informative which includes making flutes and studying ethnomusicology with Mr. John Roff, the school's resident Enviromental Education Officer.
+The theoretical content is flexible and variable yet also fun, practical and informative which may include studying music of the world, and electronic music production.

-This learning area is commonly referred to as 'Arts and Culture' which follows the prescribed National Curriculum.
+This learning area is commonly referred to as 'Arts and Culture' and follows the prescribed National Curriculum.
 Boys in Grade 9 get to choose 2 out of Music, Art and Drama.
 They then have 3 lessons for each per 2-week cycle for the whole year.

 Music in Grade 10 to 12 is offered as a designated IEB matriculation subject at Hilton College, following the National Curriculum Statement.
 Learners are taught during class time in which they have 9 lessons per cycle over a two-week period.